Turbo Lover: Reception

 The music journalist Steve Huey, writing for the service AllMusic, praised the track as "a successful reimagining of the Priest formula" and otherwise stated in his review of the song's parent album, Turbo, that he viewed it "easily the best song on the record".
+Mike DeGagne for AllMusic wrote: "[...] although it still has ample amounts of Priests' heavy metal gusto, it doesn't wander into the chasms of the ferociously boisterous like most of their '70s material."
 A piece published by Decibel Magazine described the single as "one of the classiest songs in [Judas Priest's discography]".
 As well, the musical publication Loudwire ranked the song at number ten on its list of the "10 Best Judas Priest Songs".